dennis0802/worldbuilding/README.md

 * Outdoor Ground Textures by A dog's life software
 * Terrain Sample Asset Pack by Unity
 * The ancient forest of the fairies by Boris Sandor Benesch

+All images used belong to their respective owners:
+* BG Images from Ori and the Blind Forest/Will of the Wisps